GEM-benchmark/NL-Augmenter/transformations/transformer_fill/README.md

 1. While this code/implementation was written from scratch, I later found that it has some overlap with a previous blog post: https://www.depends-on-the-definition.com/data-augmentation-with-transformers/

 2. Augmenting NLP data using Bert's Masked Language capabalities is not new.
-Multiple works have suggested doing so and showed that it can be used to augment low-resource settings (Wu et. al., 2018; Kumar et. al., 2020) and even create adversarial examples (Garg and Ramakrishnan, 2020).
+Multiple works have suggested doing so and showed that it can be used to augment low-resource settings (Wu et. al., 2018; Kumar et. al., 2020), assist in task evaluation (Ribeiro et. al., 2020), and even create adversarial examples (Garg and Ramakrishnan, 2020) or attacks (Li et. al., 2020).

 ```bibtex
 @inproceedings{wu2019conditional,